openshift-kni/example-cnf/documentation/testing.md

 ![Workflow](workflow.png)

-This automatically deploys the operators and the pods that allows to test the traffic exchange between TRex and TestPMD.
+This automatically deploys the operators and the pods that allows to test the traffic exchange between TRex and CNFApp.
 So, by just launching the proposed pipeline, this will be achieved automatically without any manual intervention.
 Consequently, once the pipeline execution finishes, you can only retrieve execution logs, since the tests have already been executed.

 You can run it with this command: